Universal-Design/UDML/udml-prompting-guide-existing-codebase.md

-# 🧠 Prompting AI Developer Tools with UDML in an Existing Codebase
+# 🧠 Working with UDML in an Existing Codebase

 UDML (Universal Design Markup Language) is a structured, semantic XML format used to describe user interfaces.
 When working in an existing project (e.g., a React + Tailwind codebase), your goal is not to regenerate everything, but to **translate the intent and structure of the UDML into the appropriate parts of your application.**